KavinMistry/Terminal_based_calculator/README.md

 # Java Caculator. #
-_Multi purpose terminal based calculator_ useful example for people just starting out with java I have also added comments explaining the code making it even easier to understand
+_Multi purpose terminal based calculator_ useful example for people just starting out with java.

+I have also added comments explaining the code making it even easier to understand.